-The WSU NUCS Core Facility is capable of measuring radioactive samples (currently limited to radioactive materials containing thorium and uranium) in the Varian 600 MHz NMR spectrometer, the Bruker D8 Venture single crystal X-ray diffractometer, the Bruker D2 Phaser Powder X-ray diffractometer.
+The WSU NUCS Core Facility is capable of measuring radioactive samples (currently limited to radioactive materials containing thorium and uranium) in the Varian 600 MHz NMR spectrometer, the Bruker D8 Venture single crystal X-ray diffractometer, the Bruker D2 Phaser Powder X-ray diffractometer, and the Xenocs Xeuss 3.0 SAXS.
 Please contact the NUCS Core Facility staff if other materials are desired to be analyzed.

 A copy of each procedure is available at the respective instrument used to measure radioactive samples.